Opinion | The Prodigy's Keith Flint was innovative, dangerous and a parent's worst nightmare

 In the midst of a worldwide panic over deaths and overdoses at raves, the singles “Breathe” and the not surprisingly controversial “Smack My Bitch Up” made Flint the poster child for a previously underground culture.
 The lyrics he wrote for follow-up “Baby’s Got A Temper,” about the drug Rohypnol, upped the ante.
 But the ensuing controversy only made The Prodigy even more in demand.

 On the group’s next album, “Always Outnumbered, Never Outgunned,” Howlett chose to change artistic direction, and he sidelined Flint.
 The album flopped.
-To the vast The Prodigy audience, Keith Flint was Prodigy.
+To the group's vast audience, Keith Flint was The Prodigy.

 Meanwhile, Flint released a punk single under his surname, formed the band Clever Brains Fryin’ and collaborated with Marilyn Manson, but he returned to The Prodigy in the late-2000s.
 Though the group never scaled the charts again, they remained a huge live draw with a worldwide legion of fans, due in no small part to Flint’s demonic stage presence.